CSCfi/rahti-user-guide/docs/tutorials/patterns.md

       name: sharevol
 ```

-Here we run init container from image perl which echoes stuff to file `index.html` on the shared volume.
+Here we run an init container that uses the `perl` Docker image and writes text
+to the `index.html` file on the shared volume.

-The shared volume is defined in `spec.volumes` and "mounted" in `spec.initContainers.volumeMounts` and `spec.containers.volumeMounts`.
+The shared volume is defined in `spec.volumes` and "mounted" in
+`spec.initContainers.volumeMounts` and `spec.containers.volumeMounts`.

 ## Jobs

-*Jobs* are run-to-completion Pods, except that they operate on the same level as ReplicationControllers, in the sense that they too define template for pod to be launched instead of directly describing the pod.
-The difference is, however, that *Jobs* are not restarted when they finish.
+*Jobs* are run-to-completion Pods, except that they operate on the same level
+as ReplicationControllers, in the sense that they too define template for pod
+to be launched instead of directly describing the pod.
+The difference is,
+however, that *Jobs* are not restarted when they finish.

 *`job.yaml`*: